jacobsilverman/td-6/README.md

-# techdegree-project-6
-Team Treehouse Techdegree Project 6: Exceeds Expectations
+# Team Treehouse Techdegree Project 6

-I went for the exceeds grade.
+This is a node.js project so there is no live demo available.

-You can run the project with npm start
+To run the project, clone from github and run with npm start.

-thank you for your review!